rccordell/f19bbb/schedule.md

 bigimg: /img/letterpress.jpg
 ---

+# Using this Schedule

 ## Accessing Readings

-The majority of our readings will be available online or through [a digital course packet in Leganto]().
+The majority of our readings will be available online or through [a digital course packet in Leganto](https://northeastern.alma.exlibrisgroup.com/leganto/public/01NEU_INST/lists/9434237330001401?auth=SAML).
 The first time you wish to access items from Leganto you will need to log in through Blackboard (the only time we'll use it this semester), but thereafter the direct links in the schedule should work.
 If you switch to a new computer or device you may need to log in through Blackboard once.

 ## Weekly Structure